CodesBySanjay/Week01-CoreProgramming/README.md

 # Week 01: Core Programming in Java

 Welcome to **Week 1** of our Java journey!
-This repo lays down the fundamentals — from writing your first program to mastering arrays, strings, and functions.
+This repo lays down the fundamentals — from writing our first program to mastering arrays, strings, and functions.

 ---